 - Social indicators

-Anyway, to align your content with users’ expectations, make sure to read our complete guide on UX writing.
+To learn how to align your content with your users’ expectations, read our complete guide on SEO for blogs.

-Web pages that don’t meet the stipulated guidelines for a high-quality rating but still meet primary objectives are medium-quality.
-A medium-quality page may have its rating revised if it’s further improved.
+Web pages that don’t meet the stipulated guidelines for a high-quality rating but still meet primary objectives are considered medium-quality.
+A medium-quality page can have its rating revised if further improvements are made.

-Given the main points that contribute to identifying pages as “high quality,” much of the opposite is true for low-quality pages.
+Considering the key factors that determine high-quality pages, much of the opposite holds true for low-quality pages.

-At the top of the list for low-quality pages are those designed to spread hate, incite violence, are purposefully deceitful, or otherwise intentionally spread negativity.
-However, it’s essential to understand that it’s possible for a web page to be rated low quality even if there’s no potential negative impact.
+The lowest quality pages spread hate, incite violence, lie and deceive, or spread negativity.
+However, it’s essential to note that it’s possible for a web page to have a low-quality rating even if it has no potential negative impact.

-There are many reasons for this, including main content that fails to deliver sufficient value to the intended audience.
-For example, content that lacks depth in coverage isn’t considered satisfying.
+There are many reasons for this, one being that the main content fails to deliver sufficient value to the intended audience.
+For example, content lacking in-depth coverage isn’t considered satisfying.

-- Page titles designed for excessive impact (e.g., clickbait)
+- Page titles are designed for excessive impact (e.g., clickbait).

-High-quality web pages have distinct characteristics that are considered “desirable” by Google.
-As a whole, web pages need to be well structured, serve a clear purpose, display elements of authority and trust, plus exercise caution in certain areas.
+High-quality web pages have distinct characteristics that are considered desirable by Google.
+Web pages generally need to be well-structured, serve a clear purpose, display elements of authority and trust, and exercise caution in distinct areas.

-We can condense these requirements into five distinct areas of assessment;
+These requirements can be condensed into five distinct areas of assessment: